aortizgu/project4_location_reminder/README.md

 ## Student Deliverables:

 1. APK file of the final project.
+Found inside apk folder
 2. Git Repository with the code.

 ## Built With